 Studies show that the cost of acquiring a new customer from scratch is as much as seven times higher than generating a sale to existing customers.
 When you can get to the presentation stage in the sales cycle, a new customer buys between 5 and 20 percent of the time, on average.
 An existing customer buys between 60 and 70 percent of the time.

 3. Embrace Change

 Creating a culture receptive to change is a must in the contractor business.
 It’s important to have intelligent, flexible, and capable leaders at every level of the organization who can adjust to changes in technology and industry practices and who can grow with your firm.

 The best way to do this is by starting at the top and working your way down so that everyone understands their role in building or maintaining goodwill with customers, vendors, partners, and communities.

 It all stems from having an open dialogue about what needs to be accomplished with team members, your general superintendent, and all field crews.
-In doing so, engaging staff in the decision-making process as you navigate possible changes to get their feedback is crucial.
-That way, when a decision has been made, they are more likely to embrace the change, which will not only contribute to the overall success of the initiative but will also increase employee morale.
+In doing so, engaging staff in the decision-making process as you navigate possible changes to get their feedback and buy-in is crucial.
+By feeling like they contributed to the decision, they will be more likely to embrace the change, which will not only contribute to the overall success of the initiative but will also increase employee morale.

 This can't happen if there isn't transparency in your company culture.

 The best way to achieve this is by holding regular all-staff meetings, and discussing how changes will affect the business as a whole.
 Share any information that may be pertinent to employees.